yumauri/effector-storage/src/log/README.md

 Adapter, which does nothing, like `nil` adapter, but print messages.
 Useful for test purposes and when other storage options are not available and you want to see adapter messages.

-⚠️ Experimental, subject to change in future releases.
+🚧 This is an experimental adapter, and is subject to change in future releases.
 Do not rely on message format and argument of `logger` function, use it only for test and debug purposes.

 ## Usage